AFaverooo/Koala/README.md

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project:

+If possible test our application in firefox or Google Chrome, avoid safari if possible as the bootstrap doesn't render properly.

 ```
 $ virtualenv venv
 $ source venv/bin/activate